Gareth Delve: Australia

-In March 2010, Delve signed with the Melbourne Rebels, and joined the team in October, in preparation for the 2011 Super Rugby season.
+In March 2010, Delve signed with the newly formed Melbourne Rebels, and joined the team in October, in preparation for their inaugural 2011 Super Rugby season.
 The move to Melbourne saw Delve reconnect with former Bath Forwards Coach Mark Bakewell.
 Although there had been speculation that Delve might play blindside flanker, he became the Rebels regular No.8.

-In February 2011, Delve was appointed the Rebels' vice captain, deputy to former Wallaby captain Stirling Mortlock.
+In February 2011, Delve was appointed the Rebels' vice-captain, deputy to former Wallaby captain Stirling Mortlock.
 In Round 9 of the 2011 season, Delve became the first overseas player to captain an Australian Super Rugby side (v.
 Highlanders, in Melbourne).

-In 2011, Delve earned a call up to the initial 45-man Welsh World Cup squad, training in Spala, Poland.
+In 2011, Delve earned a call-up to the initial 45-man Welsh World Cup squad, training in Spala, Poland.
 He missed the first training session due to Rebels duties.
 He was to join the squad after the final games for the Rebels against the Western Force.

 In June 2012, he re-signed with the Rebels for 2013.
-Rebels CEO Steven Boland said Delve had been wonderful ambassador for the Rebels.
+Rebels CEO Steven Boland said Delve had been a wonderful ambassador for the Rebels.
 "His leadership has also been outstanding and given the upcoming retirement of our Captain Stirling Mortlock, Gareth will once again be an important part of our leadership group next year."

 In May 2013, it was announced that Delve would leave the Rebels at the end of the season, along with head coach Damien Hill and fellow Rebels players James O'Connor, Cooper Vuna, Ged Robinson, Nick Phipps, Nic Henderson, James King, Tim Davidson and Richard Kingi.
 His last game as a Rebels player was a home game against New Zealand franchise the Highlanders, a match that also turned out to be the last Rebels match for head coach Damien Hill and players James O'Connor, Cooper Vuna, Ged Robinson, Nick Phipps and Nic Henderson.
 In front of over 12,000 spectators, the Rebels overcame a 24-point half-time deficit to achieve a remarkable 38–37 come-from-behind victory over the Highlanders, ending Delve's tenure as a Rebels player on a winning note.